 Trump’s already been impeached once, and he easily beat the charges against him.
 Trump is seen as a President with “pride,” though some of his critics refer to this quality as “egotistic,” and that means he’s unlikely to just throw in the towel without a fight.

 One US President has resigned from office: Richard Nixon.
 Nixon resigned in 1974 halfway through his second term as POTUS.
 Nixon left office voluntarily to avoid facing his impeachment trial regarding the Watergate Scandal.

 The 2020 Presidential election will be held on November 3.
-As we near the 2020 election, Trump resignation odds will increase in popularity, though the odds themselves will likely go down, as Democrats fear that the specter of impeachment could actually galvanize undecided voters to cast their ballots in Trump’s favor in 2020.
+As we near the 2020 election, Trump resignation odds may increase in popularity, though the odds themselves will likely go down, as Democrats fear that the reality of a defeated impeachment will actually galvanize undecided voters to cast their ballots in Trump’s favor in 2020.